Anatomy of topological Anderson transitions

 where $|n_B\rangle$ are basis vectors of the B part and $a_i$ are normal modes.
 The second equality is a property of Gaussian (i.e. non-interacting) models \cite{peschel_calculation_2003}.
 Here $\epsilon_i$ is the entanglement spectrum, which may be expressed through the eigenvalues $\xi_i$ of the one-particle covariance matrix $C_{jj'}=\langle c_j^\dagger c_{j'}\rangle$ \cite{peschel_calculation_2003} as

-where $j,j'$ label the lattice sites of the A part and $\langle\ldots\rangle$ denote ground state averaging.
+where $j$ and $j'$ label the lattice sites of the A part and $\langle\ldots\rangle$ denote ground state averaging.
 The entanglement spectrum exhibits discontinuities at topological transitions, see Fig.~\ref{fig:singatures}(b).
-For a weak disorder, the spectrum also exhibit nearly zero entanglement energies within the topological phase.
-It can thus be considered as a mean to identify the sharp topological transitions in mesoscopic systems.
+For a weak disorder, the spectrum also exhibits nearly zero entanglement energies within the topological phase.
+It can thus be considered as a means to identify the sharp topological transitions in mesoscopic systems.

 We are grateful to Xuzhe Ying for useful discussions.
-This work was supported by the NSF grant DMR-2037654.
+This work was supported by the NSF under Grant No. DMR-2037654.

 \ifarXiv \foreach \x in {1,...,\numbersupplementpages} {

 \includepdf[pages={\x,{}}]{\supplementfilename} } \fi